lilo-onwuzu/JavaProject2/README.md

-Word Puzzle Site Word Puzzle Site for Epicodus Level2 Java Project 1
+Dictionary Web Application for Epicodus Level2 Java Project 2:

 By Ililochi Onwuzu

-Description

-This site presents a game with two players: Guesser and Coordinator.
-In the home page, the Coordinator inputs a string of word(s).
-In the next page (/showPuzzle), a new string is shown with the vowels in the Coordinator's string hidden.
-Guesser then inputs a string to try to guess the coordinators string.
-If it matches, the Guesser wins the game.
-If not, the Coordinator wins.
-The code was designed using BDD testing principles and was testing in gradle using Junit for the business logic and Fluentinum for the integration tests.
+Description:

+This site uses thr concepts of RESTful routing to set up Dictionary web application.
+It uses two classes/units: Word and Definition in a one to many relationship.
+The user can add as many words ad possible and add as many definitions as possible to each word.
+The code was designed using BDD testing principles.
+The units were automatically build in gradle, tested independently using jUnit and the integration/Selenium tests were done Fluentinum.

+Setup/Installation Requirements :

-Setup/Installation Requirements First clone this repository
+First clone this repository
+Install auto-build and test application such as Gradle Build in the terminal using 'gradle run' command
+Open localhost:4567 in any browser to use the web application

-Known Bugs
+Known Bugs:

 None

-Support and contact details
+Support and contact details:

 lpr422@gmail.com

-Technologies Used
+Technologies Used:

-HTML, CSS, Java, Fluentinum, Gradle, BDD Testing
+HTML, CSS, Object Oriented Java, Fluentinum/Selenium, Gradle, BDD Testing, jUnit, Apache Spark, Apache Velocity

 License